Mike Hotel & Apartments

 11:00 Chania Metropolitan Church - Official doxology

-Location: Metropolitan Church, Chania town
+Location: Cathedral Church, Chania town

 13:30German Cemetery Maleme - Commemorative service and wreath-laying at the German War Graves Cemetery